HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 ## Houdini

-There is still very little usage of Houdini on the open web, looking at the number of pages using animated custom properties shows only a small increase since 2021.
+There is still very little usage of [Houdini](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Houdini) on the open web.
+Looking at the number of pages using animated custom properties shows only a small increase since 2021.
 We also looked at usage of the Houdini Paint API.
 We do find instances of this in use on the web.
-By looking at the names of worklets used, much of this is this <a hreflang="en" href="https://css-houdini.rocks/smooth-corners/">Smooth corners</a> worklet, indicating that people are using it as a progressive enhancement, given that this can fall back nicely to a regular border-radius.
+By looking at the names of worklets used, much of this is the <a hreflang="en" href="https://css-houdini.rocks/smooth-corners/">smooth corners</a> worklet, indicating that people are using it as a progressive enhancement, given that this can fall back nicely to a regular `border-radius`.

 ## Sass

 Preprocessors like Sass can be seen as a good indicator of what developers want to be able to do with CSS, but can't.
 And, with CSS increasing in power, a common question from developers is whether we need to use Sass at all.
-We can see from the rise in custom properties usage, that one common preprocessor use, to be able to have variables or constants, has now a built-in CSS equivalent.
+We can see from the rise in custom properties usage, that one common preprocessor use—the ability to have variables or constants—now has a built-in CSS equivalent.

-Looking at the function calls shows that color functions are still a very popular use of Sass, something that may well soon be replaced with new CSS color functions such as color-mix().
-There are some changes from last year.
-The darken function has dropped 2 percentage points to 14% and third place.
-The lighten function has, however, gained a points.

 {{ figure_markup(
     image="sass-function-calls.png",